everycure-org/matrix/docs/src/data_science/runbooks/03_matrix_enrichment.md

     # Add or remove fields as needed
 ```

 These fields will be used in the `generate_metadata` function to create the metadata for each drug-disease pair.
-Do note that these tags are being extracted from the drug and disease lists and will be used to enrich the metadata - therefore if a specific tag is not available for a drug or disease, it will not be shown in the final matrix.
+Do note that these tags are being extracted from the drug and disease lists and will be used to enrich the matrix - therefore if a specific tag is not available for a drug or disease, it will not be shown in the final matrix.

 ## 1.1 Master filter tag